a-tal/localkube/README.md

 # How to set up a local kube cluster

-- check the settings in `local.env` ,you may want to run more or less minions, up to you
+1. check the settings in `local.env` ,you may want to run more or less minions, up to you
-- run `cluster_update.sh` to clone or update your kubernetes repo
+2. run `cluster_update.sh` to clone or update your kubernetes repo
-- run `cluster_up.sh` to bring up your kube cluster
+3. run `cluster_up.sh` to bring up your kube cluster
+4. run `kubectl config use-context vagrant`, do stuff with your local kube
-- run `cluster_down.sh` to destroy it when you're done
+5. run `cluster_down.sh` to destroy it when you're done

 # Prereqs

-install the following:
+have the following installed:

 - docker
 - vagrant